 Check out where your main dining room table is

-You are allocated a table in the main dining room it is a good idea to check where it is before you go to dinner 0n your first evening.
+You are allocated a table in the main dining room.
+It is a good idea to check where it is before you go to dinner 0n your first evening.
 Doing this can enable you to make any changes if need be.
 If you have any dietary requirements now is a good time to check these are in place too.
 Head to the main dining room to do this.
+This is also a good time to confirm any dietary restrictions or requirements you have.

 Spa treatments get booked up it is a good idea to book your treatment on the first day of your cruise.
 Head to the Spa area to see what spa treatments are available.